privacysandbox/protected-auction-services-docs/protected_audience_auctions_mixed_mode.md

 ## Buyer role in mixed Protected Audience auctions

-Buyers can choose to generate bids either on-device, in B&A, or support either of the platforms on a per auction basis**.
+Buyers can choose to generate bids either on-device, in B&A, or support either of the platforms on a per auction basis.

 Within a Protected Audience mixed auction, buyers can generate bids either on-device or in B&A. Note that this is true for single seller auctions and [multi-seller auctions for the web][5].